WebAssembly/spec/document/README.md

 ### Building the single-page HTML document

-To build the [single-page W3C version](https://webassembly.github.io/spec/core/bikeshed/), there are more dependencies to install:
+To build the [single-page W3C version](https://webassembly.github.io/spec/core/bikeshed/), there are more dependencies to install.
+First, get [Bikeshed](https://github.com/tabatkins/bikeshed):

 ```
 # cd back to root of git directory